 The need for blood is ongoing, and if you're an eligible candidate, find a blood bank near you here.
 Blood is extremely important to ensure the well-being of our communities.
 Blood collection sites have implemented a process that is safe for the donor, staff, and receiver.

 4. Support nonprofits

-Support and help the nonprofits you love hear about, or are recommended.
-You could even consider giving to regional grants, who support non profits directly.
+Support and help the nonprofits you love hear about or are recommended.
+You could even consider giving to regional grants, which support nonprofits directly.
 Philanthropy LA has a list of response funds to help you direct your financial resources directly to the most vulnerable communities.